Can a care home change fees or contract terms after you move in?

 Unfair changes

-• Sudden fee increases without notice.
+• Sudden fee increases without notice

-• Reducing agreed care services.
+• Reducing agreed services without explanation

 What if care needs increase?